 - spend less time when testing a complicated query with multiple subqueries and being able to fix it faster with the help of the error logs,

 - avoid SOQL governor limits while estimating the amount of data for a query directly in IDE,

-The SOQL Executor operates with the custom split editor that contains three parts:
+The SOQL Query Builder and Data Editor operates with the custom split editor that contains three parts:

 - for SOQL input — the upper one.
 Here you can write a query and execute it with the help of the Execute SOQL button,

 - for Schema Explorer — the right one.
 Here you can select necessary objects, their fields (including sObjects and fields from installed managed packages), and relationships,

 - for a table with the results — the lower one.

 The Welkin Suite offers you a handy way to create a new SOQL query.
 Follow these instructions:

 - Use the Schema Explorer for creating your query: expand the necessary object and check the box next to the needed fields and child relations.
 They will be automatically added to the